garydunkerley/garydunkerley.github.io/_pages/about.md

 ## A little about me...

 I'm a graduate student at UGA where I'm studying low-dimensional topology.
+I'm currently interested in [everyone's favorite Floer theory](https://en.wikipedia.org/wiki/Floer_homology#Heegaard_Floer_homology), knots/knotted surfaces in the 3-/4-sphere, and contact manifolds.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.